SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 The version string, `v`, field MUST be the first field in any top-level ACDC field map.
 It provides a regular expression target for determining the serialization format and size (character count) of a serialized ACDC.
 A stream-parser may use the version string to extract and deserialize (deterministically) any serialized ACDC in a stream of serialized ACDCs.
 Each ACDC in a stream may use a different serialization type.

 The format of the version string is `ACDCvvSSSShhhhhh_`.
 The first four characters `ACDC` indicate the enclosing field map serialization.
 The next two characters, `vv` provide the lowercase hexadecimal notation for the major and minor version numbers of the version of the ACDC specification used for the serialization.
 The first `v` provides the major version number and the second `v` provides the minor version number.
 For example, `01` indicates major version 0 and minor version 1 or in dotted-decimal notation `0.1`.
 Likewise `1c` indicates major version 1 and minor version decimal 12 or in dotted-decimal notation `1.12`.
 The next four characters `SSSS` indicate the serialization type in uppercase.
 The four supported serialization types are `JSON`, `CBOR`, `MGPK`, and `CESR` for the JSON, CBOR, MessagePack, and CESR serialization standards respectively [[53]][[54]][[55]][[16]].
 The next six characters provide in lowercase hexadecimal notation the total number of characters in the serialization of the ACDC.
 The maximum length of a given ACDC is thereby constrained to be *2<sup>24</sup> = 16,777,216* characters in length.
 The final character `-` is the version string terminator.
 This enables later versions of ACDC to change the total version string size and thereby enable versioned changes to the composition of the fields in the version string while preserving deterministic regular expression extractability of the version string.
-Although a given ACDC serialization type may have field map delimiter or framing code characters that appear before (i.e. prefix) the version string field value in a serialization, the set of possible prefixes is sufficiently constrained by the allowed serialization protocols to guarantee that a regular expression can determine unambiguously the start of any ordered field map serialization that includes the version string as the first field value.
+Although a given ACDC serialization type may have a field map delimiter or framing code characters that appear before (i.e. prefix) the version string field in a serialization, the set of possible prefixes is sufficiently constrained by the allowed serialization protocols to guarantee that a regular expression can determine unambiguously the start of any ordered field map serialization that includes the version string as the first field value.
 Given the version string, a parser may then determine the end of the serialization so that it can extract the full ACDC from the stream without first deserializing it.
 This enables performant stream parsing and off-loading of ACDC streams that include any or all of the supported serialization types.

 ### AID (Autonomic IDentifier) Fields